 This guest post is by Pamela, a single adoptive mother.

 Adoption?
-As a single?
+As a single mother?
+Find a baby?
 Why not?
 I knew I needed to be a mom.
 I knew I was getting older.
 I knew I would always regret it if I didn’t go for it.
 So I did.